SebastianScherer88/fashion_app/README.md

 To create the necessary topics on your Kafka brokers (remote or local), run `create_kafka_topics.py` from the `./kafka_system` directory.

-To host the client process making the image classification requests, run `python make_analysis_requests.py` from a designated console while in the `./kafka_system/fashion_client` directory.
+To host the client process making the image classification requests, run `python make_fashion_client_requests.py -m kafka -p 2` from a designated console while in the `./client` directory.

-To host the client process receiving the completed image classification requests, run `python get_analysis_outputs.py` from a designated console while in the `./kafka_system/fasion_client` directory.
+To host the client process receiving the completed image classification requests, run `python read_ml_server_responses.py -m kafka` from a designated console while in the `./client` directory.

-To host the ML service applying the trained ML model , run `python image_classification_service.py` from one or more designated console(s) while in the `./kafka_system/ml_server` directory.
+To host the ML service applying the trained ML model , run `python kafka_ml_service.py` from one or more designated console(s) while in the `./kafka_system` directory.

 Note that you can locally scale/parallelize this ML service by running the same above script from as many designated consoles in parallel as desired.
 Since the group id is specified, subsequent consumer processes will be assigned remaining partitions in the topic to read from in parallel.
 Note that by default, only 3 partitions are created, so either increase that number at the topic creation stage or limit the ML process to 3 to avoid idle consumers.